efi1/ExonProject/README.md

         it is relevant if you use the same input (test's input) for repeated iteration running.
         - you may leave it as it is, it is also okay.

-- Before running the test:
+## Before running the test:
   - clone it from Github to your local environment.
-  - Go to 'src' folder (cli) and run this setup process: python setup.py install
-    * you should run it while residing in the 'src' folder.

-- How to run the test?
+  - Create a Python virtual environment.
+# To create a virtualenv (and activate it):
+## On Windows:
+* create a virtualenv
-  - from cli: python -m pytest
+- **c:\path\to\python -m venv c:\path\to\myenv\venv**
-    * you should run it while being in the 'src' folder.
+- or while residing in the root of the Python project directory (assuming python.exe is callable):
+  **python -m venv .\venv**
+ * activate the virtualenv
+ While residing in the root of the Python project directory:
+ **.\venv\Scripts\Activate.ps1**

+## on Linux (Debian - Ubuntu)
+* update your Ubuntu environment first:
+**apt-get update** ( you may add this flag:   --fix-missing  if problem is consist).
+* install virtuenv package
+**sudo apt install python3-venv**
+* create the virtualenv
+**/usr/bin/python3 -m venv /path/to/root/of/project/venv**
+i.e., **python3 -m venv /mnt/d/ExonProject/venv**
+## To activate virtual env (Linux)
+While residing in the root of the Python project directory:
+**source venv/bin/activate**

+## To exit virtual env (for both Linux and Windows)
+simpley type: deactivate

+# install setup.py
+The setup.py file is placed at the root of the Python project directory.
+It primarily serves two purposes:
+- It includes choices and metadata about the program, such as the package name, version, author, license, minimal dependencies, entry points, data files, and so on.
+- Secondly, it serves as the command line interface via which packaging commands may be executed.
+- **to install**
+  - Activate the virtualenv
+  - Under the root of the Python project directory via cli run this: **python setup.py install**

+## To run the tests via pytest (for both Windows and Linux)
-- I have written a single automation test, which reflects the entire flow that described above.
+- I have written a parametrized automation test, which reflects the entire flow that described above and includes 3 tests.
+- To run the test:
+via cli, while being in the 'src' folder, type:
+**python -m pytests**